NicolasRoever/bargaining_experiment/README.md

 - I need to fix that the total bargaining time is not correctly recorded.

+- The final payoffs seem to be incorrect, also make sure that they are stored in the database.

 - What is fixed over the entire session and what is changing each round (Player/Seller Role, Valuation)?

 - I would recommend not having a valuation of 0 for the seller, because people are confused by that